Naughty by Nature: 2013–present: breakup and reconciliation

-In May 2013, frontman Treach shocked fans when he revealed that Vin Rock had been "fired" from the group after failing to put in the same amount of energy as himself and DJ Kay Gee.
+In May 2013, frontman Treach shocked fans when he revealed that Vin Rock had been "fired" from the group after failing to put in the same amount of energy as DJ Kay Gee and he did.
 At the time, Treach said he and Vinnie had not been on speaking terms for around two years.

 In April 2015, Treach said he and Vinnie had resolved their issues, but now their relationship was strictly "business".
 "You got teammates, sometimes, that's on the same team, they may not feel each other.
 At the end of the day, you going out to win.
 That's what we doing", Treach said.
 Although the two were cordial, he said another Naughty by Nature album was unlikely.

 In January 2016, in celebration of their 25th anniversary, Naughty by Nature posted the video for their song "God Is Us" from Anthem Inc. to their YouTube channel.

 On May 2, 2019, the Mixtape Tour commenced in Cincinnati, Ohio.
 Performers included Naughty by Nature, Salt-N-Pepa, Debbie Gibson, and Tiffany, with New Kids on the Block being billed as the headline performers.